andrebergvind/cyclistic-bike-share-analysis/README.md

 ## Analysis

-The analysis showcased several differences between casual riders and annual members in terms of ride behavior, usage frequency, trip duration, and geographic movement patterns.
+The analysis showcases several differences between casual riders and annual members in terms of ride behavior, usage frequency, trip duration, and geographic movement patterns.
 By examining trends across time, location, and ride activity, the analysis provides deeper insight into how the two customer groups appear to use Cyclistic’s bike-sharing services for different purposes.

 **Ride Frequency**